rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of 32-bit signed integers.

-*Description*: List of pointers to `groupType` entries in `groupList` by their keys.
+*Description*: Array of pointers to `groupType` entries in `groupList` by their keys.
 One entry for each residue, thus the number of residues is equal to the length of the `groupTypeId` field.

 *Example*: